 The open grassy spaces of the Golf Course provide good habitat for species such as blackbird, mistle thrush and green woodpecker and Hawk Lake has extensive marshy surrounds and a variety of water-loving species.

 Blue Tit (Parus caeruleus)

-The Blue Tit is probably the most abundant bird in the woods of Hawkstone Park.
+The Blue Tit is probably the most abundant bird in the woods.
 It is a resident species, present throughout the year and breeding in small holes and crevices in trees as well as the nestboxes spread throughout the Park.
 7-12 eggs are laid from mid April into May.
 Laying dates vary from year to year dependant on early spring temperatures.
 Recent research has demonstrated that laying dates are, on average getting earlier, as a result of warmer spring temperatures.
 Male blue its feed the female who incubates the eggs.
 After about 12 days the eggs will hatch, in time to coincide with the emergence of caterpillars of the winter moth which forms the favoured prey of blue tits when feeding their young.
 Winter moth caterpillar numbers vary from year to year, occasionally being very abundant as they feed on oak leaves.

 In good years most chicks in a brood fledge, but prolonged cold and especially wet spells in late May and June can have a devastating effect on the survival of nestlings.
 In 1998 over 50% of pairs failed to rear any young as a wet spell at the beginning of June prevented the adult birds from finding sufficient food for their broods.
 In 2009 however winter moth caterpillars were present in plague like numbers and most chicks fledged successfully.

 Later in the summer family parties of Blue Tits wander through the woods.
 If Blue Tits are found in July or August it is well worth spending time carefully observing the flock, as other species such as warblers, goldcrests and treecreepers often accompany the tits.

 Great Tit (Parus major)